Skip to content

 librocfft0 rocm-core rocrand rocsolver

-This procedure should also work for Leap based distributions and Slowroll (change the relevant lines for the distribution, check the repository page for details), but they haven't been tested.
+This procedure should also work for Leap-based distributions and Slowroll (adjust the distro-specific lines), but it is not tested.

-NOTE: This installs also the build dependencies for flash-attention.
+**Note**: This also installs build dependencies for flash-attention.

 Install ROCm and git: